Thomas Edison Patents

-In all, Edison was awarded 1,093 U.S. patents across a wide variety of technologies.
-Including his foreign patents, successfully filed in other countries, his total is 2,332.
-What makes him such an important figure in the world of invention is the depth and breadth of his work.
-He patents whole systems and the components that support such systems.
-His patents can be grouped into eight categories, whose total productive output can be “roughly approximated” as:
+In his lifetime, Thomas Edison was awarded 1,093 U.S. patents across a wide variety of technologies.
+Including his foreign patents filed in other countries, his total is 2,332.
+His record wasn’t surpassed until 2003 by a Japanese inventor, 72 years after Edison’s final patent application.
+Some of Edison's most famous patents are the light bulb, phonograph, motion picture camera, and storage battery.
+However, what makes Edison such an important figure in the world of invention isn't the success of few patents, but instead is the depth and breadth of his work.

-Edison appears to have had two great periods where his patent applications soared, 1872-1890, and 1897-1912; but throughout his career there is a steady flow of ideas and concepts for new products.
-He meticulously records his work in 4,000 notebooks to protect his intellectual property, influencing generations of inventors and entrepreneurs who would follow in his footsteps.
+Edison appears to have had two great periods where his patent applications soared, 1872-1890 and 1897-1912; but throughout his career there was a steady flow of ideas and concepts for new products.
+He also meticulously recorded his work in 4,000 notebooks to protect his intellectual property, influencing generations of inventors and entrepreneurs who would follow in his footsteps.

 The Emergence of Research & Design